opencontainers/opencontainers.org/content/posts/blog/2020-10-30-consuming-public-content.md

 Maintaining a gated and verified copy of the content you require will take time to implement.
 As we head into the end-of-year holiday period, organizations tend to lock down their development and deployments.

 When estimating the number of container image pull requests that may occur, take into account that when using cloud provider services or working behind a corporate NAT, multiple users will be presented to Docker Hub in aggregate as a subset of IP addresses.
 This means your first anonymous request for a container image may be the 101st anonymous request from a specific shared IP address in the last six hours.
+Consider what will happen if a Kubernetes pod restarts and can’t pull the image it needs into a critical workload.
 Adding [Docker paid account authentication](https://docs.docker.com/docker-hub/download-rate-limit/#how-do-i-authenticate-pull-requests) to requests made to Docker Hub is a sure way to avoid potential service disruptions due to the new rate limit throttling that Docker is introducing on the first of November, 2020.

 ## Longer-Term Gated Workflows